 The government places the following restrictions from March 18 to 31, 2020:

 - Closings of all stores except food.

-- Ban on traveling abroad for Malaysians citizens and for those returning to the country, quarantine of 14 days mandatory. -
+- Ban on traveling abroad for Malaysian citizens, and those are returning to the country, quarantine of 14 days mandatory. -

 - Entry ban for all non-nationals.